 – The usage of the patch fittings for main doors and main doors with automated types

 – Longer windows with sliding details provided along with railings for bedrooms, and French doors/windows for the living and dining facing balconies.

 Remember, smoke is the real killer, reminds Shetty.
 He adds that with innovative systems, we can use the openable windows in buildings now with automation capabilities connected to the fire alarm system and/or BMS to vent the smoke in the early stages of the fire using the AOV (automatic opening vents).
-We can achieve this by using projects pecific smoke control solutions coupled with window automation on façades with systems tested to EN 12101 respectively.
+We can achieve this by using project-specific smoke control solutions coupled with window automation on façades with systems tested to EN 12101 respectively.
 For a successful implementation, this would require us to be on board from the design stages of the façade.
-This will prove beneficial for the occupants, fire officers and reduce the damages to the buildings itself.
+This will prove beneficial for the occupants, and fire officers and reduce the damage to the buildings themselves.